 One of the strangest things about Iceland is the gas station culture in the country.
 While we had been warned about this before visiting, we weren’t prepared for Iceland’s gas stations.
 In a country of less than 400,000 people and where basic infrastructure just doesn’t exist, the gas stations in Iceland have filled the void.
 This is something that every visitor needs to be experience.

-The gas stations in Iceland are a strange breed.
-There are several different gas companies in Iceland: the red and white company (N1), the green and yellow companies (Olis and OB), the white and pink company (Orkan), and the blue and red company (AO).
-At their core, they are places that dispense gas and diesel.
-However, Iceland’s gas stations are also a combination of coffee shop, restaurant, grocery store, retail store and community center.
+These fuel stations are a strange breed.
+There are several different gas companies: the red and white company (N1), the green and yellow companies (Olis and OB), the white and pink company (Orkan), and the blue and red company (AO).
+At their core, they are places that dispense fuel and diesel.
+However, Iceland’s stations are also a combination of coffee shop, restaurant, grocery store, retail store and community center.